arvi-vr/integration-guide/_tabs/integrations-unreal.md

 # SDK installation and setup
 This Integration SDK requires **Unreal Engine 4.22** or newer.
 It comes in the form of a plugin and available in few options:
 * Source code plugin
-* Compiled plugin for Unreal Engine 4.22
-* Compiled plugin for Unreal Engine 4.25
+* Compiled plugin for Unreal Engine 4.27

 All these options are available in [DOWNLOADS]({{ '/tabs/downloads-unreal/' | relative_url }}) section.